mroonga/mroonga/doc/source/developer.rst

 Adding and updating documents
 -----------------------------

-See :doc:`contribution/documentation` about managing Mroonga documentation.
+See :doc:`contribution/documentation` about adding and updating documents.